 The Title IX coordinator for the university is Brandy Banks, whose official title is Title IX director.
-She can be reached at 313-577-9999 or TitleIX@wayne.edu.
-The deputy Title IX coordinator is David Strauss, Ph.D., Dean of Students, who can be reached at 313-577-1010 or davidstrauss@wayne.edu.
-Reports of Title IX violations can be made to either individual.
+She can be reached at 313-577-9999 or TitleIX@ wayne.edu.
+The deputy Title IX coordinators are:

+David Strauss, Ph.D., dean of students 313-577-1010

+davidstrauss@wayne.edu